mem48/geocompr/main.md

 Spatial vector data comes in a wide variety of file formats, and **sf** is able to handle most of them via its `st_read()` command.
 Behind the scenes it uses GDAL, which supports the import of a very wide range of vector data formats[^1].
-[^1]: A list of supported vector formats and theirs options could be found at http://www.gdal.org/ogr_formats.html.
 The first argument of `st_read()` is `dsn`, which should be a text string or an object containing a single text string.
 The content of a text string could vary between different drivers.
 In the most of cases, e.g. `ESRI Shapefile` or `GeoPackage`, it would be a file name.